Tennis - Ostapenko still flying high as she reaches second round

 With the light fading fast and the scoreboard glowing bright yellow in the gathering gloom, Ostapenko appeared to be in a rush to finish off proceedings.

-That ploy initially backfired as she was broken at 5-2 but she made no mistake two games later, firing an unreturnable serve on her fourth match point with her day-glo green racket.
+That ploy initially backfired as she was broken the first time she served for the match but she made no mistake two games later, firing an unreturnable serve on her fourth match point with her day-glo green racket.

+"It got dark when it was like 5-1 for me in the third set and I just wanted to finish one game because I didn't really want to come tomorrow to play only one game," said Ostapenko, who belted 24 winners and converted six of eight break points.

-(Reporting by Pritha Sarkar, Editing by Ken Ferris)
+Reporting by Pritha Sarkar, Editing by Ken Ferris/Peter Rutherford